 Buses are available in a range of sizes, though the breadth may remain constant, the lengths vary.
 Some buses can go up to 40 feet in length, which is more than what a tiny house would need.

 There are row of windows on either side of the bus which is the acme of bus homes.
-These allow plenty of natural light into the space, making it look spacious and airy.
+These allow plenty of natural light indoors, making it look spacious and airy.
 For privacy, people use curtains, some even cover up the windows to enhance privacy and insulation.

-Shipping containers provide an option of building a house out of existing weatherproof material.
-Since shipping containers houses have endless possibilities, they have grown as mainstream tiny house designs.
+Shipping containers provide the option of building a house out of existing weatherproof material.
+Since shipping container houses have endless possibilities, they have grown as mainstream tiny houses.

 A cob house is what you should think of if you want a tiny home made from natural materials – a home that is highly sustainable and is inexpensive to build.
 A tiny cob house is made from a mixture of clay, sand, and straw without the use of wooden frames.
 Some people argue about the durability of cob houses.
 They believe a house made of clay and straw will deteriorate over time.
 If appropriately designed and made from the correct measure of materials, a cob house can last for decades.
 For a perspective – cob structures in England have been standing for hundreds of years.

 Cob houses are durable and compatible with most environments.
-They are warm in winters and cool in summer.
-They feature overhang of the thatched roof (most preferred) to protect walls from moisture in monsoons.
+They are warm in winter and cool in summer.
+They feature an overhang of the thatched roof (most preferred) to protect walls from moisture in monsoons.